n42k/OpenRCT2/reports/report5.md

 ## Evolution Process<a name="evolution_process"></a>
 The feature that we decided to implement was identified by the OpenRCT2 collaborators themselves, and marked as a possible improvement in the program for those who want to implement it.
-The feature consists in prevent the auto-save feature if the game is paused and nothing has been done ingame.
-This way, we prevent the creation of multiple, equal, saves.
+The feature consists in preventing the game from autosaving if it is in paused state.
+The idea is to occupy less disk space by not allowing duplicate copies of savegames to exist.

-For example, if we selected in the game options to save the game every 5 minutes, and at the 1st minute, the game is paused, the game is only saved automatically after 4 minutes have passed since we resumed the game.
-This way, the pausing is not counted as time for the save and the time passed before the pause is counted to keep the logic of saving the game every 5 minutes.
+Seeing the time we had, we thought this would be our best choice.

-The choice of this feature was made based on the time we had and how challenging it would be for us to implement it.
+Firstly, to understand the autosave mechanics of the game we decided to search the code for keywords like "autosave" and ended up finding the funcion scenario_autosave_check(), which was exactly what we wanted.
+After a quick examination we found it to be easy to change the function so that time since last autosave only increased when game was unpaused, adding the intended functionality.
+For example, if in the options menu it was selected to save the game every 5 minutes, and after 1 minute of playing we paused the game, the game would not save until we unpaused the game and 4 more minutes passed.

 ## Pull Request<a name="pull_request"></a>
 The pull request can be found in the following link: https://github.com/OpenRCT2/OpenRCT2/pull/4892 .